johnmartinsson/differentiable-mel-spectrogram/README.md

 The code uses 0.25 GPUs and 2 CPUs per experiment, edit the tune.with_resources line in main.py if you want to use more or less GPUs or CPUs.
 Defaults to cuda:1 device.

 # Produce figures

+This re-produces all the figures in the paper.

 Test data.
 This requires looping through all model configurations and making predictions on the test set, which takes a couple of minutes on the GPU.
 The DataFrame is stored in the ./results directory as well as the predictions and labels for each model, which are loaded the next time the script is run to prevent re-running all test predictions.